-Ousted Obama Official to Speak on Trump Aide's Russia Talks
+Ousted Obama official to speak on Trump aide's Russia talks

-Former acting attorney general Sally Yates is speaking publicly for the first time about concerns she raised to the Trump White House about contacts with Russia.
-FILE - In this June 28, 2016 file photo, then-Deputy Attorney General Sally Yates speaks during a news conference at the Justice Department in Washington.
+In this June 28, 2016 file photo, then-Deputy Attorney General Sally Yates speaks during a news conference at the Justice Department in Washington.
+An Obama administration official who warned the Trump White House about contacts between Russia and one of its key advisers is set to speak publicly for the first time about the concerns she raised.

 Add your comments below